HalfScale/Java-Notes/topics/staticAndFinal.md

 on the class variable rather than per instance of a ```Duck``` that is created.

 ### Final keyword
-- The ```final``` keyword is commonly used for declaring a variable that shouldn't be chaned or that is constant.
+- The ```final``` keyword is commonly used for declaring a variable that shouldn't be changed or that is constant.

 ### Static initializer block and Final keyword